-Of course, a low price point is nothing without a strong tonal performance, so in this buyers' guide we've gathered the very best cheap guitar amps available today, in terms of sound, features and overall functionality.
+Of course, a low price point is nothing without a strong tonal performance, so in this buyers' guide we've gathered the very best budget guitar amps available today, in terms of sound, features and overall functionality.

 Ahead, you'll find lunchbox tube heads, digital modelling combos, desktop amps and mini amps, which will suit players of all styles and abilities.